didierverna/dox/README.md

 	[TEXMF]/tex/latex/dox/dox.sty
 	[TEXMF]/doc/latex/dox/dox.[pdf|dvi]

-If you're an AUC-TeX user, you may also install the file `dox.el` in a suitable AUC-TeX style directory.
+If you're an AUCTeX user, you may also install the file `dox.el` in a suitable AUCTeX style directory.